tldr-pages/tldr/pages/common/moro.md

-# Moro
+# moro

 > Track work time.

-- Run moro once right after starting the working day, and once more before leaving work:
+- Invoke `moro` without parameters, to set the current time as the start of the working day:

 `moro`

-- To adjust the start of the working day:
+- Specify a custom time for the start of the working day:

 `moro hi {{09:30}}`

+- Invoke `moro` without parameters a second time, to set the current time at the end of the working day:

+`moro`

-- To adjust the end of the working day:
+- Specify a custom time for the end of the working day:

 `moro bye {{17:30}}`

-- To add a note on the working day:
+- Add a note on the current working day:

 `moro note {{3 hours on project Foo}}`

+- Show a report of time logs and notes for the current working day:

+`moro report`

-- To see the full report of all records and notes:
+- Show a report of time logs and notes for all working days on record:

 `moro report --all`